marijnh/Eloquent-JavaScript/19_paint.md

-a large amount of silly tricks and obscure facts to master it, and the default programming model it provides is so problematic that most programmers prefer to cover it in several layers of ((abstraction)) rather than dealing with it directly.
+a large amount of silly tricks and obscure facts to master it, and the default programming model it provides is so problematic that most programmers prefer to cover it in several layers of ((abstraction)) rather than deal with it directly.

 {{index standard, evolution}}

 And though the situation is definitely improving, it mostly does so in the form of more elements being added to address shortcomings—creating even more ((complexity)).
 A feature used by a million websites can't really be replaced.
-And even if it could, it can be hard to decide what it should be replaced with.
+And even if it could, it would be hard to decide what it should be replaced with.

 {{index "social factors", "economic factors"}}

-Technology never exists in a vacuum—we're constrained by our tools and the social, economic, and ((historic factors)) that produced them.
+Technology never exists in a vacuum—we're constrained by our tools and the social, economic, and ((historical factors)) that produced them.
 This can be annoying, but it is generally more productive to try and build a good understanding of how the _existing_ technical reality works—and why it is the way it is—than to rage against it or hold out